Our Sanctuary brings together things from the past and gifts from the present and carries the symbols of our faith.

 The art work on the east wall was dedicated in December 2018.
 It is the result of a listening process with the congregation to define the qualities of a permanent piece of art, a competitive RFP process, meetings with three finalists and wonderful coordination with Cynthia Fisher, the artist selected.
 The “Dedication of the Sanctuary Mosaic” provides some background on the many contributions from our congregation that are incorporated into the mosaic.
 We hope you enjoy finding beauty and meaning in it for yourself.

-Our Bell: The sanctuary houses the historic bell from the steeple of our fourth meetinghouse, which burned to the ground in March 1975 as the congregation was preparing for the nation’s bicentennial.
+The sanctuary houses the historic bell from the steeple of our fourth meetinghouse, which burned to the ground in March 1975 as the congregation was preparing for the nation’s bicentennial.
 Though the bell cracked when it fell and could not be rehung, we ring it inside the church each week as a way to honor our connection to those who came before us and to create an atmosphere of reverence.

-The Chalice: The flaming chalice is the symbol of our Unitarian Universalist tradition.
+The flaming chalice is the symbol of our Unitarian Universalist tradition.
 Originally the symbol of the Unitarian Service Committee during World War II, it was adopted by the Unitarian Universalist Association in 1961 during the time of the merger of the Universalist Church in America and the American Unitarian Association.
 As in other traditions, fire symbolizes the warmth, fragility, beauty and power of our lives as individuals and as a community.